 Neoadjuvant chemotherapy can be used to reduce the tumor size (down-staging) prior to surgery or irradiation.

 Tumor aftercare in case of cervical cancer

-A control of tumor markers (SCC, CEA) is not recommended due to lack of evidence.
+Control of tumor markers (SCC, CEA) is not recommended due to a lack of evidence.

 Prognosis in cervical cancer

-The prognosis of cervical cancer depends on various factors, including tumor stage, lymph node involvement, resection margins and tumor size.
-Thus the mean 5-year survival rates of the different stages differ as follows:
+The prognosis of cervical cancer depends on various factors, including tumor stage, lymph node involvement, resection margins, and tumor size.
+The mean 5-year survival rates of the different stages are:

-If a drop in the blood vessels occurs, the 5-year survival rate drops from 80% to 30%, in the case of lymph node metastasis from 85% to 50%.
-A young age is also a negative prognostic factor.
+If vascular invasion occurs, the 5-year survival rate drops from 80%–30%, and in the case of lymph node metastasis from 85%–50%.
+Young age is also a negative prognostic factor.

 Prevention of Cervical Cancer